sapphi-red/vite-plugin-static-copy/README.md

 DEBUG=vite:plugin-static-copy npm run dev
 ```

-When debug logging is enabled, the plugin will output detailed information about each file being collected and copied, including:
+When debug logging is enabled, the plugin will output which file is served from each URL.
-- The destination path where the file will be available
-- The source path of the original file
-- Whether content transformation is applied

 Example output:
 ```